 Top Ranked Countries with Female Smokers

-Kiribati tops the list of countries with the highest prevalence of female smokers in the population (43%).
-Serbia (40%), Chile (37%), Austria (36%), Greece (34%), Croatia (32%), and other countries like Czech Republic, Bulgaria, Lebanon also have high numbers of female smokers.
+Montenegro tops the list of countries with the highest prevalence of female smokers in the population (44%).
+Other countries with high rates of female smokers include Nauru, Serbia, Kiribati, Greece, Croatia, and Chile.

 The death toll across the globe is increasing day-by-day due to smoking, and the government of every country is trying their best to make their countries tobacco-free.
 The measures adopted to curb smoking are to stop advertisements related to the promotion of tobacco, increasing tobacco taxation, ban on smoking in workplaces or public areas, organizing health campaigns, etc.